 The Company ceased operation of its refined coal business as tax credits could no longer be earned on its operation beginning November 18, 2021.
 Beginning in the third quarter of fiscal year 2021, the results of the operation of the refined coal business have been recognized as discontinued operations.
 The refined coal business operated at a pre-tax loss but generated tax credits that normally exceeded the operating loss.
-There was no activity related to discontinued operations in the first quarter of fiscal year 2022.
-Net income attributable to REX common shareholders from discontinued operations, net of tax, for the first quarter of fiscal year 2021 was approximately \$0.5 million.
+There was no activity related to discontinued operations in the first six months of fiscal year 2022.
+Net income attributable to REX common shareholders from discontinued operations, net of tax, for the three and six months ended July 31, 2021 was approximately \$2.2 million and \$2.7 million, respectively.

 Through its refined coal operation, the Company earned production tax credits pursuant to IRC Section 45.
 The credits can be used to reduce future income tax liabilities for up to 20 years.
-The income tax benefit generated from discontinued operations was \$2.2 million for the three months ended April 30, 2021.
+The income tax benefit generated from discontinued operations was approximately \$5.4 million and approximately \$7.6 million for the three and six months ended July 31, 2021.